One dimensional gapped quantum phases and enriched fusion categories

 \section{Introduction}

-In this work, we restudy the Ising chain and Kitaev chain from a categorical point of view.
+In this work, we restudy the Ising chain and the Kitaev chain from a categorical point of view.
 Physics oriented readers can skip this section and start from later sections directly, and come back later for the historical development of the main idea.
 Throughout this work, we use $n$d to represent a spatial dimension and $n+$1D to represent a spacetime dimension, and all fusion (higher) categories are assumed to be unitary \cite{KZ20b}.

-The study of topological orders, symmetry protected/enriched topological (SPT/SET) orders has attracted a lot of attention in the recent years because it goes beyond Landau's paradigm of phases and phases transitions (see \cite{Wen19} for a review and references therein).
-A topological order, as a macroscopic notion that defines the universal class of many microscopic quantum many body systems, can be described by observables in the long wave length limit (\lwll).
-These observables often form a categorical structures.
-For example, a 2d anomaly-free topological orders can be described by the fusion and braiding structures of its particle-like topological excitations (or defects) up to chiral central charges, and these fusion-braiding structures form a unitary modular tensor category (see \cite{Kit06} for a review).
+The study of topological orders and symmetry protected/enriched topological (SPT/SET) orders has attracted a lot of attention in recent years because it goes beyond Landau's paradigm of phases and phase transitions (see \cite{Wen19} for a review and references therein).
+A topological order, as a macroscopic notion that defines the universal class of quantum many body systems, can be described by observables in the long wave length limit (\lwll).
+These observables often form categorical structures.
+For example, a 2d anomaly-free topological order can be described by the fusion and braiding structures of its particle-like topological excitations (or anyons) up to chiral central charges.
+These fusion-braiding structures form a unitary modular tensor category (see \cite[Appendix\ E]{Kit06} for a review).
 A potentially anomalous 1d topological order can be described by a unitary (multi-)fusion category \cite{KK12}.
-These two categorical descriptions can be checked directly from concrete lattice models (see for examples \cite{Kit03,BK98,LW05,KK12,LW14,HLPWW18}).
-The categorical descriptions of higher dimensional cases can be found in \cite{KW14,KWZ15,LKW18,LW19,KTZho20,JF20,KZ20b}.
+These two categorical descriptions can be checked directly from concrete lattice models (see for example \cite{Kit03,BK98,LW05,KK12,LW14,HLPWW18,CCW17}).
+The categorical descriptions of higher dimensional topological orders can be found in \cite{KW14,KWZ15,LKW18,LW19,KTZho20,JF20,KZ20b}.
 Some of them were checked in lattice models \cite{BD19,KTZha20,BD21}.
 These categorical descriptions provide a unified approach towards the classification of all topological orders.